iifawzi/rabbitmq-retry-aware-dlx/README.md

 1. **Application-level death count checking** - Your code must examine the death history
 2. **Manual routing decisions** - Explicitly publish to DLQ and acknowledge from source queue
 3. **Non-atomic operations** - Risk of duplicates or message loss between publish and ack
-4. **Complex error handling** - Must handle failures between DLQ publish and source ack

 The RADLX exchange solves the **dual-write problem** by making death decisions atomic within the exchange itself.
-No application code needed, no risk of duplicates.
+No application code needed, no risk of duplicates or messages lost.

 ## Behind the scenes: How it works?

-1. **Death Tracking**: The plugin examines the message's death history to count occurrences for the specified queue/reason combination
+1. **Death Tracking**: The plugin examines the message's death history which's maintained already by the server, to count occurrences for the specified queue/reason combination.

-2. **Threshold Check**: Uses modulo arithmetic (`count % max-per-cycle == 0`) to ensure consistent retry counts across cycles
+2. **Threshold Check**: Uses modulo arithmetic (`count % max-per-cycle == 0`) to ensure consistent retry counts across cycles.

 3. **Routing Decision**:
-   - Below threshold: Routes using topic semantics (depending on routing keys)
+   - Below threshold: Routes using topic semantics (depending on routing keys).
-   - At threshold: Adds `radlx.dead.source` header and routes using headers exchange semantics (depending on messages headers plus the added `radlx.dead.source`)
+   - At threshold: Adds `radlx.dead.source` header and routes using headers exchange semantics (depending on messages headers plus the added `radlx.dead.source`).

 4. **Headers Matching**: Supports all standard headers exchange match modes:
    - `all` - All headers must match